vitalab/vitalab.github.io/deep-learning/_posts/2018-02-01-deep-orientation.md

   venue:   "arXiv:1702.01499, 6 Feb 2017"
 ---

 In this work, the authors demonstrate how CNNs can be used to estimate the orientation of an object between 0<sup>o</sup> and 360<sup>o</sup>.
 For this, they propose and test 3 different methods.
 For each method, they assume that each image comes with a single prominent object located at the center of the image.
-Each method is texted with a ResNet-201 pretrained on ImageNet.
+Each method is tested with a ResNet-201 pretrained on ImageNet.

 # Method 1
 Orientation is defined by a vector $$\vec v=(cos(\theta),sin(\theta))$$ and the loss is a L1 norm.
 During testing, the predicted vector $$\vec v=(x,y)$$ is converted to an angle with a ```atan2``` function.